Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 At the 1st break at 10:45AM, she can enter in the school and she goes at the coffee distributor.
 After the break, she continues her morning with a course on the Go language.
 During the lunch, she eat outside the school, principally in fast foods.
 During the afternnon, she return in her Go language course.

 ### e.
 Emile SAVATTE

+Emile SAVATTE wake up at 8AM, he eat his breakfast before living his house at 8:40AM.
+He takes 15 min to come by walk to ALGOSUP.
+He arrives at 8:55AM at school.
+At 9AM, he goes in amphitheater to follow the first monday of month meeting.
+During the 1st break at 10:45AM, he goes to toilets during 2 min before going to library.
+After the break, he continues his morning with project time until the lunch.
+He leaves school at 00:30PM to buy his lunch.
+He come back at 1:15PM and go back to library.
+At 2:00PM he goes in english class until 5PM.
+He comes back to home by walk directly.

 ### f.
 Jordan CAPUERA
 ### g.
 Kimberley GONZALES
 ### h.
 Cindy PÏAIS